Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 > OR

 State method or State Design Patterns is a pattern that allows an object to alter its behavior when internal state changes occur.
 This pattern is used when an object wants to change its state dynamically.
-When we want to change behavior of object it internally uses if-else block to perform actions.

 > OR